5 Tools for a Remote UX Design Process

 Is remote UX research a long-term possibility?

-In this article, we provide some parameters and ideas for successful UX remote services.
-Luckily, most UX design tools for user research, UX workshops or presentations, and collaborative options are remote-friendly and even free.
+In this article, we provide parameters and tools for successful UX remote services.
+Luckily, most UX design tools for user research, UX workshops or presentations, and collaborative options are remote-friendly and even free to use.

 When working remotely, effective communication is more critical than ever.
 You may need to sharpen your skills in this area, mostly when communicating design decisions to non-designers or getting a stakeholder buy-in on your plan of action.
 Communication is also essential for external participants of your research and even helps developers understand interaction patterns and design specifications.

-Try to have a plan of action to effectively communicate each procedure in the simplest way possible to each group of people since it can be challenging to engage the team.
+Try to have a plan of action to effectively communicate each procedure in the simplest way possible to each group of people since it can be challenging to engage the entire team.
 Create order among diverse ideas and facts to maintain clarity.

 Use pre-designed charts and clearly distributed steps for each potential client, for each internal department within the company, and for each external person involved in your UX research.
 Visuals are important for clients to understand the process as well as have an idea of the timeline for completion of a project.

-No doubt you need good organization when working UX remotely.
+No doubt you need good organizational skills when working UX remotely.
 There are many tools and tips for remote collaboration and brainstorming available that can make your life easier and help you maintain order in every process.
 Below find our round up of popular UX project management tools.

-With user research, consider there are many reliable video-conferencing platforms you can use as tools for remote facilitating and presenting such as Zoom, GoToMeeting, and Google Hangouts Meet.
-It’s better to go with the ones that offer the ability to record, since you might need to go back at a later point and review what was said or finish your notes.
+With user research, consider there are many reliable video-conferencing platforms you can use as tools for remote facilitating and presenting such as Zoom, GoToMeeting, and Google Meet.
+It may be a good idea to record your session to go back at a later point and review what was said or finish your notes.